AmpersandTarski/documentation/tutorial/rap3.md

 ## Disclaimer

 RAP3 is under development.
-You can expect to find children's diseases in the software.
+You can expect to find teething problems \(kinderziektes\) in the software.
 Please notify us by [making an issue in our issue registration system](https://github.com/AmpersandTarski/RAP/issues).
-In this way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.
+This way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.

 ## Making your first Ampersand script